dscho/pagefind-xkcd-demo/content/comics/2008-12-3-alternate-currency.md

   For the first time ever, the phrase 'I'd like to thank everyone at 4chan for making me successful and happy' is uttered.
 img: https://imgs.xkcd.com/comics/alternate_currency.png
 ---
+[Cueball is standing in front of a televion]

 Television: With the collapse of the dollar, the government has endorsed an alternate currency.
 Your monetary worth is now determined by the number of funny pictures saved to your hard drive.

+[Caption below the panel:]

-Caption: I have been preparing for this moment all my life.
+I have been preparing for this moment my whole life.